alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

   - attachments and contacts need to exist in content store for link expansion
   - CSS/JS for embeds still lives in a separate repo (static, for components) to the template, which will be in frontend(s)?
   - Harder for non-government users to consume the content store item via API
+  - Publisher still needs to be aware of embed syntax, to send right links

 ### 3) Publish HTML with embed placeholders, have Frontend parse/embed